by Amy Scholten, MPH

-Behcet disease is a rare, chronic disorder.
+Behcet disease is a rare, long-term disorder.
 Blood vessels are inflamed throughout the body.
 It causes ulcers in the mouth and genitals, and inflammation in the eyes.
+Treatment improves outcomes.

 The cause of Behcet disease is unknown.
 The body’s immune system may be too active.
 When this happens, healthy tissue is attacked.
-It’s not known what causes this problem.
-It may be related to genetics or a reaction to an infection.
+It may be due to genes or a reaction to an infection.

 Symptoms vary from mild to very serious.
 They also tend to come and go over months or years.
 The most common are: